lua4web/refser/README.md

 ### refser.maxnesting

-This variable sets max nesting level for saved and loaded tables.
+This variable sets maximum nesting level for saved and loaded tables.
 Default value is `250`.
 It can be changed at run-time to suit user's needs.

 ```lua
 x = {{{}}}